 2. Stigma about Online Dating has Dissipated

 Where once people whispered only to their closest friends that they were meeting with someone they met online, today that embarrassment has dissipated.
-The renowned Pew Research Center gives us some solid facts about the attitudes about online dating they gathered three years ago.
-The chart here reveals that online dating wasn’t even ridiculed ten years ago.
-44% found it a perfectly legitimate way to meet romantic partners.
-By 2013, 59% of Americans agreed that the online dating is “a good way to meet people.”
+Bedbibble gives us some solid facts about the attitudes about online dating they gathered.
+About 42% of couples in 2022 have met through online dating.

 Online dating is no longer seen as a last resort for the desperate.

 Despite the fact that this is an online dating primer, keep in mind that the decision to date should be made cautiously.
 The unspoken online rule is that if your divorce isn’t finalized yet, you have no business seeking out new partners.
 This rule has actually bubbled up more from the users of online dating sites rather than the sites themselves.
 It seems that those on the dating sites who have been divorced for a few years tried and failed at online dating when they made an attempt when just separated or newly divorced.

 - Bringing in someone new while you’re still in a great deal of pain.
 The newly divorced need time grieve and heal.
 Experts say that divorced couples should take one year alone for every five years they were married.
 It’s tough to hear, but as the pain diminishes and confidence returns, most recognize they would rather choose another partner while in a healthy, confident frame of mind than a needy, frantic one.